Positron emission tomography

 PET is a common imaging technique, a medical scintillography technique used in nuclear medicine.
-A radiopharmaceutical — a radioisotope attached to a drug — is injected into the body as a tracer.
-When the radiopharmaceutical undergoes beta plus decay, a positron is emitted, and when the positron collides with an ordinary electron, the two particles annihilate and gamma rays are emitted.
-These gamma rays are detected by gamma cameras to form a three-dimensional image, in a similar way that an X-ray image is captured.
+A radiopharmaceutical—a radioisotope attached to a drug—is injected into the body as a tracer.
+When the radiopharmaceutical undergoes beta plus decay, a positron is emitted, and when the positron interacts with an ordinary electron, the two particles annihilate and two gamma rays are emitted in opposite directions.
+These gamma rays are detected by two gamma cameras to form a three-dimensional image.

-PET scanners can incorporate a CT scanner and are known as PET-CT scanners.
+PET scanners can incorporate a computed tomography scanner (CT) and are known as PET–CT scanners.
 PET scan images can be reconstructed using a CT scan performed using one scanner during the same session.

 One of the disadvantages of a PET scanner is its high initial cost and ongoing operating costs.

 Uses

 PET is both a medical and research tool used in pre-clinical and clinical settings.
 It is used heavily in the imaging of tumors and the search for metastases within the field of clinical oncology, and for the clinical diagnosis of certain diffuse brain diseases such as those causing various types of dementias.
-PET is a valuable research tool to learn and enhance our knowledge of the normal human brain, heart function, and support drug development.
+PET is valued as a research tool to learn and enhance knowledge of the normal human brain, heart function, and support drug development.
 PET is also used in pre-clinical studies using animals.
 It allows repeated investigations into the same subjects over time, where subjects can act as their own control and substantially reduces the numbers of animals required for a given study.
 This approach allows research studies to reduce the sample size needed while increasing the statistical quality of its results.

-Physiological processes lead to anatomical changes in the body.
-Since PET is capable of detecting biochemical processes as well as expression of some proteins, PET can provide molecular-level information much before any anatomic changes are visible.
-PET scanning does this by using radiolabelled molecular probes that have different rates of uptake depending on the type and function of tissue involved.
-Regional tracer uptake in various anatomic structures can be visualized and relatively quantified in terms of injected positron emitter within a PET scan.
+Physiological processes result in anatomical changes within the body.
+Because PET can detect biochemical activity and the expression of certain proteins, it can provide molecular-level information long before any anatomical alterations become visible.
+PET achieves this by using radiolabelled molecular probes, which are taken up at varying rates depending on the tissue.
+Regional tracer uptake in different anatomical structures can then be visualized and approximately quantified based on the amount of injected positron-emitting tracer detected in the scan.

-PET imaging is best performed using a dedicated PET scanner.
-It is also possible to acquire PET images using a conventional dual-head gamma camera fitted with a coincidence detector.
+It is possible to acquire PET images using a conventional dual-head gamma camera fitted with a coincidence detector.
 The quality of gamma-camera PET imaging is lower, and the scans take longer to acquire.
-However, this method allows a low-cost on-site solution to institutions with low PET scanning demand.
-An alternative would be to refer these patients to another center or relying on a visit by a mobile scanner.

-Alternative methods of medical imaging include single-photon emission computed tomography (SPECT), x-ray computed tomography (CT), magnetic resonance imaging (MRI) and functional magnetic resonance imaging (fMRI), and ultrasound.
+Alternative methods of medical imaging include single-photon emission computed tomography (SPECT), computed tomography (CT), magnetic resonance imaging (MRI) and functional magnetic resonance imaging (fMRI), and ultrasound.
 SPECT is an imaging technique similar to PET that uses radioligands to detect molecules in the body.
-SPECT is less expensive and provides inferior image quality than PET.